Why flame retardants? It’s a long story littered with money, politics, and believe it or not—the tobacco industry.

 Big Tobacco had fallen under scrutiny for house fires started by smoldering cigarettes, and they led a massive misdirection campaign.
 Failing to produce a self-extinguishing cigarette, in collusion with Big Chemical manufacturers, tobacco companies plotted a misleading PR campaign to shift the focus to fire-proofing the home environment instead.
 They proposed using chemical flame retardants to make furniture and fabrics less flammable, conveniently changing the subject from the risks of cigarettes.

 The result?
 California’s Technical Bulletin 117.
-In 1975, this new regulation required that upholstered furniture pass an open-flame test before the products could be offered for sale in the U.S. and Canada.
-Mattress manufacturers—and the furniture industry as a whole—had to find solutions in order to meet the new flammability requirements.
+In 1975, this new regulation required that upholstered furniture pass an open flame test before the products could be offered for sale in the U.S. and Canada.
+The furniture industry had to find solutions in order to meet the new flammability requirements.

 Toxic chemicals and health effects